kuleshov/gwaskb/README.md

 ## Information extraction

 We demo our system in a series of Jupyter notebooks in the `notebooks` subfolder.
+Currently, notebooks 1 and 5 are up, and we are cleaning up the others (see `dev` branch).

 1. `phenotype-extraction.ipynb` identifies the phenotypes studied in each paper
 2. `table-pval-extraction.ipynb` extracts mutation ids and their associated p-values